apostrophecms/vite-demo/README.md

 For demonstration purposes (and because by default it requires additional page injection), ReactJS is configured via its own project module `vite-react`.
 Looking inside the `index.js` file of that module, this is accomplished using the Apostrophe Vite `build.vite` configuration that can be added to any project module.
 The module also injects the React refresh runtime required for React HMR, using the new conditional injection feature within the `init(self)` block.
 You can read more about this in the [documentation](https://docs.apostrophecms.org/guide/vite.html#development-specific-features).

-This demo also has Tailwind CSS integrated site-wide and can be used in both front-end (Nunjucks) and back-end Admin UI code.
+This demo also has Tailwind CSS integrated site-wide and can be used in both front-end and back-end (Nunjucks) code.
 The configuration steps used while creating the demo are described below.

 ## "Smarter" Counter apps as widgets